SottoMayor/linux-command-line/README.md

 _consult the man to more infos about this command_

 1. Relative path:
-   `find . -name "poe*"` -> find in the current directory, by name, all files that starts with "poe".
+   `find . -name "poe*"` -> finds in the current directory, by name, all files that starts with "poe".

 2. Absolute path:
-`find ~/Documents -name "*d*"` -> find in the Documents directory, by name, all files that contains the caracther "d".
+`find ~/Documents -name "*d*"` -> finds in the Documents directory, by name, all files that contains the caracther "d".

+`find / -name "filename"` -> Searches recursively for files named 'filename' starting from the root directory.

 ## The sudo